Cuphead Bosses Tier List: All Ranked

 Chef Saltbaker

 Chef Saltbaker, a new Cuphead boss released along with The Delicious Last Course, should not be confused with Chef Salt Bae.
 He is the DLC’s last boss, so anticipate a challenging battle.
-Additionally, this fight must rank among the most uncomfortable in the entire game—yes, even more, unpleasant than the Esther battle.
+Additionally, this fight must rank among the most uncomfortable in the entire game, even more unpleasant than the Esther battle.

 Grim Matchstick

-It would be an injustice to say that Grim Matchstick is one of the Tier List’s toughest Cuphead bosses.
+It would be unjust to say that Grim Matchstick is one of the Tier List’s toughest Cuphead bosses.
 It’s usually difficult to win fights that involve a lot of platforming, and it’s no different.
-Things are made worse by the fact that you are battling in the sky and that everything is continuously changing.
+Things are made worse because you are battling in the sky and everything is continuously changing.

 The Devil